Family Learning FAQs

 What is Family Learning Software?

-Family learning software is multi-generational software.
-And it is multigenerational in two ways.
+Family learning software is designed for family members to share and create engagement.
+It is multi-generational software.
 First, family learning software includes multi-generational modules, that is, it includes activities designed for children and activities designed for adults.
 Second, family learning software includes a multi-generation process, that is, it encourages and supports family members of different ages to learn together.

 Why is Literacy So Important?

-First, literacy is important because reading and writing skills are the foundation for success in school and in life.
+First, literacy is important because reading and writing skills are the foundation for success in the workplace.
 Second, literacy is important because “functional” literacy levels in the United States are shockingly low.
-Over 60% of ALL American adults read below 8th grade level and about 50% of All American adults read below a 5th grade level.
-And the problem is getting better: almost two-thirds of all school-age children read below grade level.
+Over 50% of ALL American adults read below 6th grade level.
+And the problem is not getting better: almost two-thirds of all school-age children read below grade level.

 What is Wrong with Edutainment?